mzsuetam/beamer-theme-aghmd/README.md

 - [Pandoc](https://pandoc.org/) (tested with version 3.6)
 - [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) (tested with version 3.6)
+- [texlive-lang-polish](https://packages.debian.org/sid/tex/texlive-lang-polish) package for Polish language support (optional, for Polish language)
+- [just](https://github.com/casey/just) (for running commands, optional but recommended)

 ## Usage

+### Theme installation

+To install the AGHMD theme, run the command `just install-aghmd`.
+This will copy the theme files to the appropriate directory.

+### Presentation configuration

 Slides configuration and metadata can be changed in a `src/00-config.md` file.